Meet our amazing team of women, coaches, and trainers as well as our Board of Directors, and ministry partners.

 Born and raised in São Paulo, Brazil, Cristina and her husband Darcy have been involved in church planting longer than they have been married!
 They moved to metro NY in the 1980’s and have trained church planters, church planting spouses, and lay leaders in Africa, Brazil and Mexico.
 As a three-time church planting spouse, Cristina has experienced the power of the barrier-breaking gospel of Christ and the pain of finding herself in the desert, and this gives her a true heart for women in ministry and their stories.
 Cristina is a NYC foodie and has acquired a taste for ethnic foods, good coffee, dark chocolate, cultural diversity, and photography—which, combined with her educational background in communications and journalism, make her a very resourceful lady.
 If you would like to support Cristina and her work with Parakaleo, you can do so by donating here.

 Jenny grew up as a missionary kid (MK) in Peru, so it’s hard to faze her.
 But after attending the Church Planting Assessment Center with her husband, Jason, they fell flat on their faces.
 They had to put the good news of the gospel to the test: was it really possible to admit to being broken people, and still believe they were loved by God beyond their imagination?
 They began to tackle the issues raised and received the green light to plant.
 She partnered alongside Jason to lead Redeemer Indianapolis, help birth a new presbytery, and launch a daughter congregation.
 They are currently revitalizing Redeemer Redmond (Washington).
 They have been married 23 years and have 4 children whose names all begin with “J”.
 She loves porch sitting, drinking good, dark coffee and collecting miniatures for her dollhouse.
+If you would like to help support Jenny and her work with Parakaleo, you can do so by donating here.

 Wendy Twit is passionate about connecting the gospel to women's lives.
 She began leading Bible studies in her dorm room as a college sophomore at Tennessee Tech.
 After graduation, she continued as a volunteer leader with Reformed University Fellowship (RUF) at Belmont University while working as a cardiac nurse.
 A couple of years later, she married the RUF campus minister, Kevin Twit, and 2015 marks her 19th year with RUF.
 She encourages RUF wives by maintaining their listserve, organizing retreats, and implementing ministry training.
 Her husband Kevin began Indelible Grace Music in 1999 and Wendy has been integrally involved in this work.
 She has a part-time job pursuing her passion in photography and videography, and enjoys capturing the beauty she sees in the world.
 She loves to host parties for students, travel with her husband, watch movies, and hang out with their three teenagers.
 She also relishes living in Nashville, and seeing her favorite artists perform.
 If you would like to support Wendy and her work with Parakaleo, you can do so by clicking here.